Finding a Top Financial Advisor Firm in Atlanta, Georgia

 To be a client of Balentine, you’ll need at least $5 million in investable assets.

 The advisory team holds multiple certification, including certified financial planners (CFPs), chartered financial analysts (CFAs) and certified public accountants (CPAs).

 Balentine was formed in 2009, and it began operating in January 2010.
 The firm is solely owned by Balentine Partners LLC, which is owned by officers or employees of Balentine.
 The majority is owned by the chairman and chief executive officer and his family trust.

 Balentine has a dedicated onboarding team and system in place to make the introductory phase easier for new clients, according to the firm.
 The company believes that no two clients’ portfolios should look the same.
 Success is measured not against a benchmark but against clients’ financial roadmaps, which are designed with their unique goals, needs and aspirations in mind.

 Unlike most firms, Balentine doesn’t view its client portfolios as a division of assets among primary asset classes.
 Instead, it divides assets into building blocks, which are divided up according to risk level.
 The firm’s entire investment model is essentially built around managing risk, with an eye toward cost-effectiveness and tax efficiency.

 Balentine, LLC Resources

 Balentine’s full-time onboarding team is far from the only resource it provides clients.
-The firm provides portfolio and market commentaries and annual reports and forecasts, with the latest one spanning 19 pages.
+The firm provides portfolio and market commentaries and annual reports and forecasts.

 The firm also provides clients with online access tools to keep tabs on their account summaries, trades and tax statements and to view their quarterly Balentine performance reports.